GreatEx750/Veyframe/README.md

 ![Studio configured with the Wikipedia test URL and brief](docs/images/studio.png)

-The Studio preview is a saved **Roamstead example**, not your newly generated Wikipedia video.
+The Studio preview is a saved **Fictional Website example**, not your newly generated Wikipedia video.
 Click **Create demo** to submit the brief.
 New generation uses the configured live Google and Parallel services and consumes API quota.